cmss13-devs/web/rules.md

   - They **do not** know there are Xenos on the colony.
   - They do not know any individual Xeno's prefix or postfix - they can, at most, identify the caste.
 - Marines have not encountered Predators before.
 Any encounters are to be considered the first of their kind.
 Marines are permitted to roleplay "I've heard stories and/or legends" in regards to Predators, but metagaming knowing everything about them is a violation.
 - Nicknames such as "Maicers", "Preds", "Jamaicans" and any other name that would violate one or more of Rules 2, 3 and 9 are not permitted.
-In case of violation of this rule, punishments may be applied as specified in Rules 2, 3 and/or 9, depending on the situation.
+In case of violation of this rule, punishments may be applied as specified in Rules 2, 3 and 9, depending on the situation.

 ## Xeno Roleplay Standards